 Once you get notified of this, it's time to investigate what is causing the spike and take necessary action.

-You can use these customer acquisition metrics to your advantage, as long as you know how to use them.
+You can use these customer acquisition metrics and small business tips to your advantage, as long as you know how to use them.
 They are, however, not something that you should only check once and forget.

-To make the most out of these metrics, you need to regularly keep track of them.
+To make the most out of these metrics, you need to regularly keep track of them, and there are a number of best SaaS tools that can help.
 You can practice doing this either weekly or monthly.

 This will ensure that you can make the best decisions for your store using accurate data that truly matters.